Driving with Uber allows any qualified person to become a driver-partner, work their own hours, and make pretty decent earnings doing so.

 (You can find more details at help.uber.com)

 - An in-state auto insurance policy, with your name, stated on the policy.

 - An in-state driver’s license.

-- Licensed in the US for at least one year, or three years if you’re under 23.
+- At least one year of licensed driving experience in the US, or three years if you’re under 23.

 - A social security number.

 - A current/valid registration of in-state plates (commercial plates are acceptable).

 - Pass a driving record check and a background check.

 Does YOUR CAR Qualify as an Uber Vehicle?

 There are a few general Uber vehicle requirements your car must meet so you can use when you drive with Uber.